Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Experiments

 \subsection{Physical Experiments}

-We further evaluate GuDA in a physical robot soccer task in which a NAO V6 robot must score from the Easy and Hard initializations shown in Fig.~\ref{fig:init_1} and \ref{fig:init_2}.
-The robot ``kicks" the ball by simply walking into it.
-The ball's movements appear highly stochastic; they depend on how the robot's feet contact the ball and foot positions are not included as policy inputs.
-This stochasticity coupled with noisy vision-based state estimation makes this task notably difficult.
-We collect demonstrations using an expert policy pre-trained in a low-fidelity soccer simulator with simplified dynamics and perfect state estimation.
-Our demonstration dataset contains a single physical trajectory of the agent kicking the ball from the center of the field to the goal (Fig.~\ref{fig:demo}).
-This demonstration is highly suboptimal, as the robot fumbled the ball and had to take a circuitous route to the goal.
+We further evaluate GuDA in a physical robot soccer task in which a NAO V6 robot must dribble a ball to the goal from the Easy and Hard initializations shown in Fig.~\ref{fig:init_1} and \ref{fig:init_2}.
+The agent observes its position and orientation as well as the ball's position using vision-based state estimation.
+The ball's dynamics depend on how the robot's feet contact the ball, and since foot positions are not observed, the ball's dynamics appear highly stochastic to the agent.
+This stochasticity coupled with noisy state estimation makes this task notably difficult.
+We collect data using a policy pre-trained in a low-fidelity soccer simulator with simplified dynamics and perfect state estimation (soccer-sim, Fig.~\ref{fig:guda_soccer_sim}).
+Our dataset contains a single physical trajectory of the agent dribbling the ball from the center of the field to the goal (Fig.~\ref{fig:demo}).
+This data is highly suboptimal for two reasons: (1) we trained the demonstrator in a low-fidelity simulator, and (2) the robot fumbled the ball and had to take an indirect route to the goal.

-To apply GuDA, we first identify two task-relevant behaviors in our initial demonstration: (B1) the robot executing a tight turn to the ball, and (B2) the robot scoring with the ball away from the sideline (Fig.~\ref{fig:demo}).
-We use GuDA to generate augmented trajectories that trace out the path an expert might take to successfully score: we \texttt{Translate} and \texttt{Rotate} B1 to demonstrate the agent approaching the ball at a favorable angle, and we \texttt{Translate}, \texttt{Rotate}, and \texttt{Reflect} B2 to demonstrate the agent scoring with the ball away from the sideline.
-Because we use a physical demonstration, our augmented data accurately matches the task's true dynamics.
+To apply GuDA, we first identify two task-relevant behaviors in our initial dataset (Fig.~\ref{fig:demo}): the robot executing a tight turn to the ball ($\tau_1$), and the robot scoring with the ball away from the sideline ($\tau_2$).
+We then define a sampling procedure to generate augmented trajectories that trace out the path an expert might take to successfully score (Fig.~\ref{fig:guda_demo}): we \texttt{Translate} and \texttt{Rotate} $\tau_1$ to demonstrate the agent approaching the ball at a favorable angle, and then we \texttt{Translate}, \texttt{Rotate}, and \texttt{Reflect} $\tau_2$ to demonstrate the agent scoring with the ball away from the sideline.